rpalsaxena/Titanic-Data-Visualization/README.md

 by George Liu -udacity forum

+Feedback provided by George about using percentage scale is a good suggestion.
+I have changed the numerical scale to percentage scale.
+But his suggestion about grid-lines is not implemented in my final report ,since mouse over option is available on Desktop devices but on mobile device mouseover  doesn't work.
+So, it may give a good look for desktop users but not for mobile one

 ### Feedback-2
 The 3rd graph/distribution - can you make the colors different than others or make that graph similar to others because in my mind after 2 graphs one represents male, one female.

 by Sankalp:whatsapp group

+I have changed the graph's distribution to implement the feedback given by Sankalp regarding 3rd graph's issue.

 ### Feedback-3
 You need to work on third graph.
 I took time to interpret it.
 The x-labels and y-labels are quite small.
 Can you increase its font size?

 by Akshit:whatsapp group

+Feedback regarding 3rd graph is implemented by changing its distribution.
+I have increased the size of x/y-labels.
 ----
-Feedback provided by George about using percentage scale is a good suggestion.
-I have changed the numerical scale to percentage scale.
-But his suggestion about grid-lines is not implemented in my final report ,since mouse over option is available on Desktop devices but on mobile device mouseover  doesn't work.
-So, it may give a good look for desktop users but not for mobile one

 -----------
 ## Resources